[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Bokeh

-Bokeh originated in the Japanese word [boke], which means blur.
-Today many photographers are going out and buying the ƒ/1.4 lenses to get that silky smooth background for when you shoot the lens wide open.
+Bokeh originated from the Japanese word [bokeh], which means blur.
+Today, many photographers are buying the ƒ/1.4 lenses to get that silky smooth background for when you shoot the lens wide open.

-If the reason I am reaching for a lens based on getting a silky smooth out of focus background I might be wasting my time.
-You see so much of what I shoot is with the AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR and to take the lens off to put on my AF NIKKOR 85mm f/1.4D IF I could be just creating an unnecessary step.
+If the reason I am reaching for a lens is based on getting a silky, smooth, out-of-focus background, I might be wasting my time.
+You see, so much of what I shoot is with the AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, and to take the lens off to put on my AF NIKKOR 85mm f/1.4D IF I could be just creating an unnecessary step.

-Nikon D4, 85mm ƒ/1.4, ISO 100, ƒ/2, 1/50 – Off camera fill-flash using the Nikon SB-900.
-The Flash is on the Pocketwizard TT5 and being triggered by the Mini TT1 on the Camera with the AC3 to control the output of the flash.
-Flash is -2 EV and the camera is -1 EV.
+Nikon D4, 85mm ƒ/1.4, ISO 100, ƒ/2, 1/50 – Off-camera fill-flash using the Nikon SB-900.
+The Flash is on the PocketWizard TT5 and is triggered by the Mini TT1 on the Camera with the AC3 to control the flash output.
+Flash is -2 EV, and the Camera is -1 EV.

-Shooting however at ƒ/2 you are seeing a major difference on the 85mm as compared to itself.
+Shooting, however, at ƒ/2, you are seeing a significant difference on the 85mm as compared to itself.
 But now compare it to the first photo on this blog shot with the 28-300mm when the lens is zoomed in to 300mm and shot wide open at ƒ/5.6.
-I am having a really hard time seeing any difference in the Bokeh.
+I am having a tough time seeing any difference in the Bokeh.

-I would argue that if you are wanting that shallow depth of field with a creamy Bokeh you can do it with the 28-300mm ƒ/5.6 and not have to buy another lens to carry around.
+I would argue that if you want that shallow depth of field with a creamy Bokeh, you can do it with the 28-300mm ƒ/5.6 and not have to buy another lens to carry around.

 In an earlier blog post, I gave you my standard settings for the Nikon D4 for how I shoot.
 Here is a link to that post.